dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 All of the above routes should do input data validation, making sure that the appropriate keys in JSON inputs exist, and that the data types are correct.
-If the input is incorrect, an error code should be returned.
+If the input is incorrect, a non-2xx error code should be returned.
 Also, the routes should return the appropriate status codes if a request asks for a patient that does not exist.
-It is not appropriate for data validation and error returns from your server be 500 errors caused by exceptions raised by your server.
-You must handle exceptions and return an error code, rather than having the server return a 500 error because it had an unhandled exception.
+It is not appropriate for data validation and error returns from your server be 500 "Internal Server Error" codes caused by exceptions raised by your server.
+You must handle exceptions and return a non-500 error code, rather than having the server return a 500 error because it had an unhandled exception.